★★★★★ THE YORK REALIST, DONMAR WAREHOUSE Pitch-perfect Peter Gill revival surpasses its original

 George, in particular, would prefer not to overanalyse events as they unfold.
 "I don't look into things like you do," he tells John, George's imperturbability an inevitable source of perturbation.
 Both actors play their mating dance with a sensitivity that I don't recall from the first production, when Lloyd Owen's George tended to eclipse the others around him.
 Bailey's John is so glimmering and warm a presence that you know exactly what George is responding to when he acknowledges his director's "bright" eyes.
 And the superb Batt exudes a sturdy, unself-conscious command that makes it doubly painful to watch once George starts to wither, heartache a new word in his expanding vocabulary.
 (Note the growing defensiveness with which George insists to others that he is doing fine.)

-It's to Gill's credit that the women are by means marginalised.
+It's to Gill's credit that the women are by no means marginalised.
 Nicol is to be commended for giving less of a turn than did Anne Reid back in the day, and she breezes through the mum's quest for a glass into which she can put her teeth: a line worthy of Alan Bennett.
 Katie West is quietly revealing as the local girl, Doreen, who sets herself up as George's intended, even though well aware that there is a part of this enigmatic, taciturn presence she will never fully know.
 The post-interval recap of the group outing to George's play prompts one laugh after another but never once at the characters' expense.
 Instead, one is aware of the various ways art connects up to life, nowhere more than in the extraordinary monologue near the end where George recounts the cultural blossoming he experienced during the many visits he paid to John in London.
 (Batt's amazed delivery of the phrase "The ballet.
 Me" is shiveringly moving.)
 Can these soulmates, riven by arguments that it pains them to say, find a way forward?
 John's rather sheepish if hasty departure (no bus for the character this time) would suggest not.
 But as the lights fade on George in thrall to a baleful poem that he understands to its very core, we are left with a man made aware of the pleasures of art alongside the primal body blows dealt to the heart.